The Tunnel (Gass novel): Critical reception

 Gass received the American Book Award for The Tunnel in 1996.
 Steven Moore claimed that it was "a stupendous achievement and obviously one of the greatest novels of the century."
 Michael Silverblatt of the Los Angeles Times wrote in his review of the novel: "A bleak, black book, it engenders awe and despair.
 I have read it in its entirety 4½ times, each time finding its resonance and beauty so great as to demand another reading.
 As I read, I found myself devastated by the thoroughness of the book's annihilating sensibility and revived by the beauty of its language, the complexity of its design, the melancholy, horror and stoic sympathy in its rendering of what we used to call the human condition."
 In his review of the novel in the New York Times Christopher Lehmann-Haupt wrote: "So why, given the considerable grimness of The Tunnel, does the reader still track its endless coils of prose?
 For the lyrical set pieces, for one thing; the haunting evocations of a small-town childhood so sensually rich in detail that the prose is sometimes hypnotic.
 But more compelling still is the tension Mr. Gass has created between literary art for its own sake and transcendent psychological truth."

 Robert Alter in his review of the book in The New Republic wrote: "Some may seize on it as a postmodern masterpiece, but it is a bloated monster of a book. [...]
 The bloat is a consequence of sheer adipose verbosity and an unremitting condition of moral and intellectual flatulence. [...]
 The abjection of (Gass') hero seems less lived than written.
 It is an act of ventriloquism: behind the repulsive, potentially fascist narrator stands his critic, the novelist, presumably committed to humane, democratic values.
 But those values are nowhere intimated in the book, and what emerges is a kind of inadvertent complicity between author and protagonist.
 The supposedly critical novel becomes an enactment of bad faith."
 Robert Kelly wrote in the New York Times Book Review that "[i]t will be years before we know what to make of it."

+Three years after publication of the novel, Steven G. Kellman and Irving Malin published a collection of critical essays entitled Into "The Tunnel": Readings of Gass's Novel (University of Delaware Press, 1998), which includes an interview with Gass.